DataDog/integrations-core/cisco_aci/README.md

 - Track the state and health of your network
 - Track the capacity of your ACI
 - Monitor the switches and controllers themselves
+  - The ability to monitor devices via [Network Devices Monitoring][11]

 ## Setup